xmtp/xmtp-dot-org/docs/faq.md

 Currently, XMTP Labs (the company) operates all of the network nodes in the two available XMTP network environments: `dev` and `production`.

+These network nodes operate in US jurisdiction in compliance with Office of Foreign Assets Control (OFAC) sanctions and Committee on Foreign Investment in the United States (CFIUS) export compliance regulations.
+Accordingly, IP-based geoblocking is in place for the following countries/territories:

+- Cuba
+- Iran
+- North Korea
+- Syria
+- The Crimea, Donetsk People’s Republic, and Luhansk People’s Republic regions of Ukraine

 To explore the software for the nodes that currently form the XMTP network, see the [xmtp-node-go repo](https://github.com/xmtp/xmtp-node-go).

-Decentralization of the XMTP network will be achieved by a diverse set of independent third parties operating nodes.

 XMTP Labs is working toward a phased decentralization of the network.
 To learn more, see [XMTP: The journey to decentralization](/blog/journey-to-decentralization).

+Decentralization of the XMTP network will be achieved by a diverse set of independent third parties operating nodes all over the world.
+Decentralization is a top priority and is required to ensure that XMTP is able to serve everyone on the planet.

 ### Is XMTP a blockchain?